article

 How did you get your start at CJ?
 I previously worked for a travel advertiser and CJ client, so I was very familiar with the business!

-Please share more about your cultural background and your roots.
+Tell us more about your cultural background and your roots.
 I'm half Mexican—my mom was born in Juárez and immigrated across the Rio Grande to El Paso, TX when she was a little girl with her mother and grandparents, where they managed a farm.
 She moved to Los Angeles after college, where she met my dad, a Jewish New Yorker who was also living in Los Angeles.
-My mom's family are all native Spanish speakers, which I desperately try for my own fluency!
+My mom's family are all native Spanish speakers and I desperately try for my own fluency!

 How do you celebrate your culture?
 Being "half" Latinx Is a little tricky.
 On one hand, I have these truly unique cultural experiences of growing up visiting my Abuela's adobe house in El Paso and helping to make tamales on Christmas; but on the other hand, I don't speak Spanish and I don't look or sound like my Mexican mother.
 To celebrate the culture, I try to learn little traditions when I can that might live on in my family, like perfecting rice, birria tacos, or horchata, or practicing my Spanish (thanks, Duolingo!).